-We will acknowledge receipt of your application as soon as the application fee (or assessment for a fee waiver) has been processed.
+We will acknowledge receipt of your application as soon as the application fee has been processed.
 We will then contact you with information on how to submit your video audition.

 You will receive a two-week deadline for submitting your video to RADA so please do ensure that you feel prepared to record your video, prior to submitting your application.

-Preliminary, recall and short workshop auditions will take place digitally.
-We hope that the full workshop day will take place in-person in London.
-Travel bursaries are available for the workshop audition stages.
+Preliminary and recall auditions will take place digitally, via video submission.
+We hope that the group workshop day will take place in-person in London.

-We take the government guidance on covid safety and social distancing very seriously and, if we are unable to hold inperson workshops, an alternative schedule will take place via Zoom.
+We take the government guidance on covid safety and social distancing very seriously and, if we are unable to hold the inperson workshop, an alternative schedule will take place via Zoom.

-Do note that, due to the volume of Applicants we audition, we do not provide feedback - please refer to the RADA Admissions Policy for more information.
+Do note that, due to the volume of Applicants we audition,we do not provide feedback - please refer to the RADA Admissions Policy for more information.

-The four audition stages
+The three audition stages

-- 1 Preliminary audition November to February

-- (2) Recall audition November to March

-- 3 Short workshop (three-hour session via Zoom)

-Feb to April

-- 4 Full workshop day April to May

-Workshops in the third and fourth stages will replicate the working experience at RADA, and in the profession, and may include physical and close eye contact with other applicants.
-If you have difficulties with these working methods, please alert the Admissions team prior to these audition rounds and suitable adjustments will be made, where possible.
+- 1 Preliminary audition self-tape, November to February - 2 Recall audition self-tape, November to March - 3 Group Workshop January to June - The workshop will give you a sense of the training that you would experience were you to be offered a place on the course and may include physical and close eye contact with other applicants.
+If you have difficulties with these working methods please alert the Admissions team prior to these audition rounds and suitable adjustments will be made, where possible.

-(1) Preliminary audition
+1 Preliminary audition